pschool-in/curriculum/content/grammar/new-topics/clause.md

 *I will meet him* in my office.
 *She wrote a poem* on a piece of paper.
 *Kiran poured the mango juice* in the bottle.
+*She sings* very sweetly.
+*They are dancing* to the disco song.
+*She is cooking* in the kitchen.
+*I saw a snake* in the street.
+*He threw* a piece of paper in the class.
 ```